PDF size limit

 • Upload forms with common limits such as 500KB, 1MB, 2MB, 5MB, or 10MB.

-This beta is not a text-preserving optimizer.
+This tool is not a text-preserving optimizer.
 It is best for scanned PDFs and image-based documents.
 It does not promise that every PDF will reach 2MB.

 How it works